The sources of Turkish labour law are those of law, custom, jurisprudence and contract. Legal and contractual sources are as follows.

 There is no legal obligation to write the global policies in the local language and the language can be decided by both parties.
 It is advisable, however, to prepare it in the local language.
-There is no need for employees to sign such policies, as such policies arise from the employer's management right and become a part of the employment agreement automatically.
+There is no need for employees to sign such policies, as they arise from the employer's management right and become a part of the employment agreement automatically.

 The law is silent on how companies should inform employees about global policies.
 A notification to employees or an announcement of their release on the company intranet should be sufficient, as such rules supplement the main agreement, and they are rules that employees are obliged to obey automatically.
 Rules related to discipline can be added to the employment agreement or can be regulated through internal regulations.

 Details relevant to labour agreements in Turkish Law are given above.
 There are no additional legal requirements, such as arranging contracts in a native language or translating documents into a native language.
-However, in case of any dispute, the court shall ask to translate all documents as notarised in a foreign language into a native language.
+However, in case of a dispute, the court shall ask to translate all documents notarised in a foreign language into a native language.
 As a result, labour contracts, offer letters and confidentiality agreements written or conducted in a foreign language will still be effective and applicable.